 However, reality is not that simple.

 In many cases the organisation is affecting only a part of that customer’s activities or processes.
 For instance, is buying a smart phone really improving that client’s communication, or increasing their network of friends, or just facilitating it?
 What else would that client need to better use that smart phone?
-If a charity helps someone who is homeless with a bed for the night and food, that is not getting them back to work, or solving their longer term reasons for being on the streets.
+If a charity helps someone who is homeless with a bed for the night and food, that is not immediately getting them back to work, or solving their longer term reasons for being on the streets.
+However, it may be a start.
 The customers and beneficiaries, themselves go through processes.
 The organisation may help them along.

 So, you may also want to employ leading indicators of the customer’s or beneficiary’s progress towards an end outcome (Not just what company offered them or pushed them towards).
 There might be leading indicators of continued smart phone use, or leading indicators of whether someone stays off the streets and in employment.